We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 At RAM Energy our focus is on serving our customers rather than generating our own power.
-If you select one of our green tariffs, the electricity provided will be certified as being sourced from UK based wind and solar generators.
+If you select one of our green electricity tariffs, the electricity provided will be certified as being sourced from UK based wind and solar generators.
 The electricity that is physically supplied to British homes comes from the National Grid, via the pylons and substations in the local area.
-To cover the electricity consumed by customers on our green taariffs, we purchase Renewable Energy Guaranteer of Origin (REGO) certificates.
+To cover the electricity consumed by customers on our green tariffs, we purchase Renewable Energy Guaranteer of Origin (REGO) certificates.
 Ofgem issues one of these certificates for every megawatt hour (MWh) of renewable electricity produced by generators.

 All suppliers, including RAM Energy’s partner supplier Robin Hood Energy, are required by Ofgem to provide information about the mix of fuels used to generate the electricity supplied to customers, as well as any environmental impact.

 Here is our partner Robin Hood Energy's latest Fuel Mix Disclosure 2019 for the period 1st April 2018 to 31st March 2019.
 As fuel mix figures are retrospective, the table shows a combination of the 3 month period prior to launching our 100% renewable electricity tariffs* in July 2018 and 100% renewable electricity following 9 months.

 *Our green electricity tariffs are certified as being sourced from UK based wind and solar generators.
 For every Megawatt hour (MWh) of electricity purchased for our customers, we also purchase a Renewable Energy Guarantee of Origin (REGO) certificate, which proves the electricity is certified as being sourced either directly from the renewable generators or through a green wholesale energy provider.